 In particular, they found that DHA and AA deprivation had reduced expression in a group of genes that are also known to be “downregulated” in the brains of people with schizophrenia.

-It appeared that lack of the two fatty acids had reduced the influence of the genes by increasing levels of DNA methylation, an “epigenetic process” that places chemical tags on the gene.
+It appeared that lack of the two fatty acids had reduced the influence of the genes by increasing levels of DNA methylation, an “epigenetic process”

 The affected genes influence oligodendrocytes, which are cells that surround neurons, or brain cells, and help them to communicate with each other.